nipreps/qc-book/_sources/animal-qc/processing_examples.md

 ```

 ## Example 3
-This example involves normalisation of a subject's anatomical image to a standard space template.
+This example involves normalisation of the anatomical image of a mouse to a standard space template.
-First, let's load the target image (this image isn't completely raw; it has been clipped and normalised):
+First, let's load the target image (disclaimer: this image isn't completely raw; it has been clipped and normalised in preparation for the normalisation):
 ```{code-cell} python
 ns.three_plane('assets/example-3_desc-orig_proc.nii.gz', interactive=True, cmap='gray')
 ```